citp/privacy-policy-historical/w/ww/www/www.nhs.uk.md

-> *The following text is extracted and transformed from the www.nhs.uk privacy policy that was archived on 2005-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051229072124id_/http%3A//www.nhs.uk/england/privacyStatement.cmsx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the www.nhs.uk privacy policy that was archived on 2006-06-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060619211637id_/http%3A//www.nhs.uk/england/privacyStatement.cmsx) for the most accurate reproduction.*

 # Privacy Statement

+## Privacy Statement

-This privacy statement discloses the privacy practices for [www.nhs.uk/England](http://www.nhs.uk/england "NHS England").
+This privacy statement discloses the privacy practices for [www.nhs.uk](http://www.nhs.uk/ "NHS England website").
 It applies solely to this website; links within nhs.uk to other websites are not covered by this Privacy statement.

  **Information collection and use**